djoshea/neuropixel-utils/docs/kilosort.md

-# Running and loading KiloSort 1/2 results
+# Running Kilosort 1/2 and loading the results

 `KilosortDatset` is a wrapper around the output of Kilosort or Kilosort2, which will load the output files back into Matlab for further analysis.
-Most of these fields are explained in detail in the (Phy documentation)[https://phy-contrib.readthedocs.io/en/latest/template-gui/] but we document them here for convenience.
+Most of these fields are explained in detail in the [Phy documentation](https://phy-contrib.readthedocs.io/en/latest/template-gui/) but we document them here for convenience.

 ## Running Kilosort